- Smarter Energy Group

 - WATTALYST: Modeling and Analyzing Demand Response Systems

-Anupam is working with the Smarter Energy group at IBM Research trying to build and analyze solutions for rural electrification in the developing world.
-Prior to this, he was the lead architect with the Spoken Web group from 2008-2013 trying to provide informational access solutions on the mobile phone to the rural world that has been away from the internet revolution for about two decades now.
+Anupam is technically leading the rural electrification initiative within the Smarter Energy group at IBM Research trying to build and analyze electrification solutions for the developing world.
+Prior to this, he was the working on the Spoken Web project from 2008-2013 trying to provide informational access solutions on the mobile phone to the rural world that has been away from the internet revolution for about two decades now.

 His research is primarily focussed on building sustainable technologies for the underprivileged (ICT for Development) and broadly on humanitarian efforts that help the needy, protect the environment and enable harmonious living.
 He believes in inclusive growth and an imminent need to focus our energies and resources to where they are most needed.

 Having done his MS in Computer Science from University of Southern California, he has worked with the research group at Information Sciences Institute in Marina Del Ray, California and then with Genesys Labs, an Alcatel-Lucent company in the Silicon Valley for a few years before moving back to India.
 In the past, he has generally been involved in the areas of mobile/telephony applications, energy solutions and information/data management.
 He likes to meditate, listen to soft music and solve logic puzzles (not all at the same time).

 - Co-chair - PC Track on Designing Open and Sustainable Technologies for Development at IFIP WG 9.4 Social Implications of Computers in Developing Countries, 2015, Sri Lanka.

 - Organizer and Panelist - Panel: Can you do good and do well?
 Exploring HCI Careers for Societal Impact, CHI 2014, April 2014, Toronto, Canada.
 (Wiki)